SecJS/Database/README.md

 // Then you can create a new database instance to connect to this new database const runtimeConfigurations = { database: 'testing-database' }

-const testingDatabase = await new Database(runtimeConfigurations).connection('mongo').connect()
+const testingDatabase = await new Database(runtimeConfigurations)
+  .connection('mongo')
+  // Force connection and don't save the connection .connect(true, false)

+// Do operations using testingDatabase....

-// Or a more simple way using the same instance, is just calling the connection method again but with runtimeConfigs await database.connection('mongo', runtimeConfigurations).connect()
+// Close the connection with testing database await testingDatabase.close()

 // You can drop databases too
 await database.dropDatabase('testing-database')